-Your employer must inform your representatives of 'recent and probable activities and its economic situation', such as any changes the business plans to make and its financial performance.
+The employer must inform the employee representatives of 'recent and probable activities and its economic situation'.
+For example, any changes the business plans to make and its financial performance.

-They must also inform and consult with you on:
+The employer must also inform and consult with employees on:

-- your employment prospects, such as potential job losses and how the business uses agency workers
+- employment prospects, such as potential job losses and how the business uses agency workers

 - decisions that might lead to changes in work organisation or in employment contracts, including TUPE transfers and collective redundancies

-Your employer must inform and consult with you in a way that:
+The employer must inform and consult with their employees in a way that:

-- is ‘appropriate in terms of timing, method and content’, for example sharing information with your representatives early enough so they can fully consider the matter and respond to it
+- is 'appropriate in terms of timing, method and content', for example sharing information with employee representatives early enough so they can fully consider the matter and respond to it

-- ensures your representatives work with the appropriate level of management who are able to speak for the business or organisation and take actions forward
+- ensures employee representatives work with the appropriate level of management who are able to speak for the business or organisation and take actions forward

-- provides reasoned responses to any questions or views from your representatives
+- provides reasoned responses to any questions or views from employee representatives

-- seeks to reach agreement on decisions within their powers, on matters relating to a potential TUPE transfer or collective redundancies
+- tries to reach agreement on decisions within their powers, on matters relating to a potential TUPE transfer or collective redundancies

-Your employer must inform you of how many agency workers both:
+The employer must inform the employee representatives of how many agency workers both:

 - are under the employer's supervision and direction